 The seat of the Schwinn AD2 Airdyne can be adjusted to suit people of just about any height, with purchasers from 4 feet 11 inches to 6 feet 4 inches having left positive feedback.

-The seat is ergonomically designed to reduce back strain and well-padded to increase comfort.
+The bike’s padded ergonomic seat is designed to enhance comfort and reduce back strain.

 - BioConnect Feedback